A PRIMER FOR MONETARY SOVEREIGN NATIONS

 The simple answer is – blackmail.

 the established system is immediately threatened with sanctions and ostracized from the global market to the point that no international trade is allowed.
 All sources of foreign investment capital are frozen; as are any foreign investments or bank accounts

-Three recent, and tragically clear examples of what happens to nations that try to trade outside of the US dollar Reserve system are the illegal invasion and destruction of Iraq, the overthrow of Gaddafi and the deliberate
+Three recent and tragically clear examples of what happens to nations that try to trade outside of the US dollar Reserve system are the illegal invasion and destruction of Iraq, the overthrow of Gaddafi and the deliberate

 While the US military has assumed the role of the world’s “policeman,” in reality, it is carrying out the policies of the cartel

-BIS was founded in 1930, and apart from being described as “the most exclusive, secretive, and powerful supranational club in the world” it is
+BIS was founded in 1930, and apart from being described as “the most exclusive, secretive, and powerful supranational club in the world”

 a private bank, owned and controlled by the world’s central banks, which are themselves, private corporations.
 The BIS is, in effect, the “central bank of all the central banks”.

-membership of Central bankers from 55 nations, the real business gets done by done by the Central Bankers from Germany, the United States, Switzerland, Italy, Japan and England.
+membership of Central bankers from 55 nations, the real business gets done by done by the Central Bankers from Germany, the United States, Switzerland, Italy, Japan, and England.
 This inner committee has two common beliefs; that central banks should act independently

 Today, BIS has governmental immunity, it pays no taxes, has its own private police force, and is, as Mayer Rothschild envisioned, above

-Thus, the BIS sets the rules for the Central Banks of 55 nations around the world, and the job of each of those Central Banks is to provide their governments with the nation’s currency as interest bearing debt.
+Thus, the BIS sets the rules for the Central Banks of 55 nations around the world, and the job of each of those Central Banks is to provide their governments with the nation’s currency as interest-bearing debt.
 This

 So, while all the above information about monetary sovereignty and fiat currencies is true and accurate, it can never be put into practice as long

 Unless …… maybe ……. someone challenges the standing of the US dollar as the world’s reserve currency!

 of this paper, which he freely admits is, in part, plagiarised from a whole series of different sources, some acknowledged, some not (through lost data).
 The purpose of the paper is to bring these disparate sources together in an effort aimed at coordinating